joel-jeremy/externalized-properties/docs/property-post-processing.md

 }
 ```

-### 2. Create an annotation to annotate methods that should go through the processor
+### 2. Create an annotation to annotate methods which should go through the processor

 Requirements for custom processor annotations:

 a.
 The annotation should target methods
 b.
 The annotation should have runtime retention
 c.
-The annotation should be annotated with @ProcessWith(...) annotation
+The annotation should be annotated with the [ProcessWith](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/processing/ProcessWith.java) annotation

 e.g.